What They Do

 The mandatory training for Chaplains includes Pastoral Counselling and Ethics.

-If you already have a Masters of Divinity and two years experience in a civilian ministry, the Forces may place you directly into the required on-the-job training program following basic training. basic training and military officer qualification training are required before being assigned.
+If you already have a Master of Divinity and two years experience in a civilian ministry, the Forces may place you directly into the required on-the-job training program following basic training.
+Basic training and military officer qualification training are required before being assigned.

 Serve with the Reserve Force

 This position is available for part-time employment with the Primary Reserve at certain locations across Canada.
 Reserve Force members usually serve part time at Reserve Unit in their community, and may serve while going to school or working at a civilian job.
 They are paid during their training.
 They are not posted or required to do a military move.
 However, they may volunteer for deployment on a military mission within or outside Canada.